aronical/BerlinAreasDashboard/README.md

 # IDE

 My go-to IDE was Microsoft Visual Studio Code.
 I chose it mainly due to the simplicity and speed of it.
-It seemed to load projects way faster than PyCharm and it is a plus for my non-patient self.
+It seemed to load projects way faster than PyCharm, which is a plus for my non-patient self.
+Besides I found a color palette that I liked.
 The project is done in Python 3.9.0.
 I was able to easily integrate my GitHub to it and choose needed environment.

 My most-used shortcuts were: